unibe-geodata-modelling/2018-volcanic-ash-plume/README.md

 This project is our homework submission for the seminar  _438745-FS2018-0- Geodata analysis and modeling_ at the University of Bern in Switzerland.
 We built a model of [the ash plume dispersion after the eruption of Eyjafjallajökull in 2010](https://en.wikipedia.org/wiki/2010_eruptions_of_Eyjafjallaj%C3%B6kull).

-To build our model we worked with Python v.2.7.0 within a Conda Environment.
+To build our model we worked with Python v2.7.0 by using a Conda Environment.

 The model dynamics is inspired by the many different particle-transport-models that exist and which often base on the advection-diffusion equation (as described in e.g. _Folch 2012_).
 We decided however to implement simplified transport-diffusion dynamics.